Choose a memorial option

 The pages are turned daily so that a lasting record appears at each anniversary, according to the date of death.

 An inscription in the books provides a simple and lasting memorial to your loved one and you can choose the date you want your inscription to appear.
-To have your entry placed in time for a first anniversary, please submit your preferred wording to us within seven months of the date of death.
+To have your entry placed in time for a first anniversary, submit your preferred wording to us within seven months of the date of death.

 Books are sent to England for inscription and therefore not available for view when new entries are being added.

 All our books are handmade and bound in gold-tooled vellum with blue and black calligraphy and gold initial letters.
 You can choose an inscription of two, five or eight lines.
 Floral motifs, badges, coats of arms and emblems can be included with an entry of five or eight lines.
-If you have a specific image in mind, please provide us with a clear colour photograph.
+If you have a specific image in mind, provide us with a clear colour photograph.
 Space can also be reserved alongside an existing entry for future use.

 The books are displayed in a purpose-built cabinet in a special room at the end of the floral tribute hallway inside the crematorium building.
 Entries can be viewed during our normal opening hours as long as the relevant book is available.